Are you able to control your willpower when it comes to food, during this crazy pandemic?

 - 1/2 of a sweet onion peeled and chopped

 - 8 oz. bag of southwestern flavored precooked chicken.
 I chop my up into smaller pieces.

 - 4 oz. can of diced green chiles

 - 6 burrito sized flour tortillas

-- 1 cup of cheddar cheese shredded
+- 2 cups of cheese shredded

 Making the Red Sauce